durrellchamorro/durrellchamorro.github.io/source/_posts/2015-10-05-self-referential-associations-in-rails.markdown

 With all this being said, I think this example shows the conventions in rails don't always make the code easier to read.
-To me, it's easier to understand what is going on in the method above than in the convention below:
+To me, it's easier to understand what is going on in the method above than in the convention below.

 ```
 has_many :children, class_name: "Relationship", foreign_key: :parent_id